jonathan-s/django-sockpuppet/docs/scoping.md

 {% endtabs %}

 {% hint style="info" %}
-One interesting detail of this example is that by assigning the root to `[forward],[backward]` we are implicitly telling the javascript library StimulusReflex to **not** update the text input itself.
+One interesting detail of this example is that by assigning the root to `[forward],[backward]` we are implicitly telling StimulusReflex to **not** update the text input itself.
 This prevents resetting the input value while the user is typing.
 {% endhint %}

 {% hint style="warning" %}
-In StimulusReflex, morphdom is called with the **childrenOnly** flag set to _true_.
+In StimulusReflex, `morphdom` is called with the **childrenOnly** flag set to _true_.

-This means that &lt;body&gt; or the custom parent selector\(s\) you specify are not updated.
-For this reason, it's necessary to wrap anything you need to be updated in a div, span or other bounding tag so that it can be swapped out without confusion.
+This means that `<body>` or the custom parent selector\(s\) you specify are not updated.
+For this reason, it's necessary to wrap anything you need to be updated in a `<div>`, `<span>`, or other bounding tag so that it can be swapped out without confusion.

-If you're stuck with an element that just won't update, make sure that you're not attempting to update the attributes on an &lt;a&gt;.
+If you're stuck with an element that just won't update, make sure that you're not attempting to update the attributes on an `<a>`.
 {% endhint %}

 {% hint style="info" %}
-It's completely valid to for an element with a data-reflex-root attribute to reference itself via a CSS class or other mechanism.
+It's completely valid for an element with a `data-reflex-root` attribute to reference itself via a CSS class or other mechanism.
 Just always remember that the parent itself will not be replaced!
 Only the children of the parent are modified.
 {% endhint %}

 ## Persisting Elements